 Benefits for the 2021-2022 school year will be effective September 1, 2021 through August 31, 2022.
 Please see below tabs for more information and/or click the link above to the Benefits HUB to view all coverages.

-The 2019-2020 Open Enrollment period for all benefits (medical, vision, etc.) is July 15 - August 16, 2019.
-After this time, benefit enrollment is only available to new hires and/or employees with a family status change/qualifying life event.
+The 2021-2022 Open Enrollment period for all benefits (medical, vision, etc.) ended August 13, 2021.
+At this time, benefit enrollment is only available to new hires and/or employees with a family status change/qualifying life event.

-Employees injured on the job must report such injury to the campus nurse or his/her supervisor immediately or within 30 days of the date they were injured or first knew their injury/illness might be work-related and complete the required documentation.
+Employees injured on the job must report such injuries to their employer by notifying the campus nurse or his/her supervisor immediately or within 30 days of the date they were injured or first knew their injury/illness might be work-related and complete the required documentation.
 The supervisor or designee must complete the Accident Investigation Report with as much information as available to help determine what action/prevention measures should be taken.
-This information should then be forwarded to Human Resources the same day of the accident or as soon as you are notified of the accident.
+This information should then be forwarded to Human Resources the same day of the accident or as soon as the incident is reported.
 Regardless if the employee seeks medical treatment or not a report must be completed and sent to HR.
 If medical treatment is needed, the employee or supervisor must notify HR and may go to one of the approved clinics.
 The employee may also go to the doctor of their choice, as long as the doctor accepts workers' compensation claims and is willing to file any necessary forms.
 The District's workers' compensation insurance is with Claims Administrative Services and they can be reached at 1-800-765-2412 or www.cas-services.com.
-You may also contact Lily Galindo, Benefits/Risk Management Coordinator or Ashley Elmore, Benefits Specialist for questions regarding workers compensation.
+You may also contact Lily Galindo, Benefits/Risk Management Coordinator or Dominique Ameigh, Benefits Specialist for questions regarding workers compensation.